A Brief History of the Lute Part One

 The Ud was, and still is, played with a plectrum, and at first the same method was used for the lute.
 With this technique it was probably mainly a melodic instrument, playing basically a single line of music, albeit highly ornate, with perhaps strummed chords at cadences and other important points.
 However some of the very early plectra are shown as large and solid looking, so it may also have been used as a percussive rhythm instrument rather like the Rumanian Cobsa, which closely resembles the very early medieval lute, especially in the wide spacing of the strings at the bridge and the shortness of the steeply tapering neck. (see, Lloyd, 1960) This may explain the early drone tunings (see § The tunings of the lute).

-During the second half of the l5th century, there was a change to playing with the fingertips, though, as Page (1981) pointed out, the two methods continued for some time side by side.
+As Page (1981) pointed out, the two methods continued for some time side by side.
 Tinctoris (c.1481-3) wrote of holding the lute 'while the strings are struck by the right hand either with the fingers or with a plectrum', but did not imply that the use of the fingers was a novelty.
 However, the change was very significant for the lute's future development, for it allowed the playing of several parts at once, and meant that the huge repertoire of vocal part music both sacred and secular became available to lute players.
 This function was made easier by the invention about this time of special systems of notation known as tablature into which much of this repertoire was transcribed [intabulated].
 There were three main kinds of tablature for the lute, developed in Germany, France and Italy respectively.
 A fourth early system, 'intavolatura alla Napolitana', was also used from time to time.
 Of the four main types the French may have been the earliest.
 The German one was probably written during the lifetime of Conrad Paumann (d 1473), the supposed inventor of the system.
 Although Tinctoris had mentioned a six-course lute, these first tablatures, and indeed the very names by which the strings of the instrument were known, suggest five courses as still the most usual number at this time.

 Click here to see a reconstruction of this type of lute.